 Flinders University collaborates with Non-Government Organisations (NGOs) to foster student volunteering programs and research programs, and drives innovative educational activities for the wider community, including alumni, local community, displaced people and refugees.
 Recent examples include:

-Kangaroo Island Passport to Recovery, a large multi-year citizen science and educational program, led by Flinders University in collaboration with the Australian Government, SeaLink, the Kangaroo Island Council, the Kangaroo Island Tourism Alliance and the Kangaroo Island Koala and Wildlife Rescue Centre.
+Kangaroo Island Passport to Recovery, is a large multi-year citizen science and educational program, led by Flinders University in collaboration with the Australian Government, SeaLink, the Kangaroo Island Council, the Kangaroo Island Tourism Alliance and the Kangaroo Island Koala and Wildlife Rescue Centre.
 As part of this educational program, island residents and visitors have been encouraged to join a comprehensive series of citizen science projects around conservation, ecology, climate change risks, and climate adaptation.

 The Aspire program, a diverse collaborative partnership between the Centre for Social Impact at Flinders University with multiple South Australian Government agencies, Hutt St Centre, Social Ventures Australia and private investors, connects people experiencing homelessness to housing through South Australia’s first social impact bond to target homelessness.